 I swallowed my weird guilt for not being in D.C.—like those naïve kids and their exploitative handlers were getting away with it if I wasn't there telling them they were wrong—by telling myself I'd attend in 2014.
 As long as there are field-trip-loving Catholic-school kids, there will always be a March for Life.

 All I could think was that, like Bishop Sheen's student, Michelle Kinsey Bruns is haunted in her own way by her abortion.
-She does not acknowledge that, has instead submerged herself in a life of activism for abortion rights, but the haunting grief is there, leaking through her story and in her voice.
+She does not acknowledge that, has instead submerged herself in a life of activism for abortion rights, but the haunting grief is there, leaking through her story and into her voice.
 "I've done enough justifying of my life to strangers this week" (emphasis added).

 Groups like the Silent No More Awareness Campaign provide a great service in giving post-abortive women an opportunity to speak out against abortion.
 But we must not forget that not all post-abortive women become pro-life activists; many become pro-abortion activists.
-When we're tempted to become angry at the pro-abortion rhetoric, perhaps we ought to take a moment and listen for unacknowledged grief lying beneath the surface.
+When we are tempted to become angry at the pro-abortion rhetoric, perhaps we ought to take a moment and listen for unacknowledged grief lying beneath the surface.